-In the US, debt is increasingly becoming as traditional as the apple pie.
+In the US, credit card debt relief options are not about cutting credit card debts but also help consumers learn how to manage their spending via credit cards.
+The use of credit card is increasingly becoming as traditional as the apple pie.
 American families seem to be taking higher amounts of debt just to keep up with the rising costs of living.
 Debt has escalated to a level where the entire nation seems to be in dire need of credit card debt relief assistance.

 Research on credit card debt conducted by ValuePenguin using data from the Federal Reserve and the U.S Census Bureau found that the average credit card debt for most American households has risen by ten percent in the last three years.
 What is even scarier is the fact that it would take a typical indebted household close to 14 years to pay off its existing debt by paying a minimum of 1.5% of the balance and interest.